imglib/imglib2-meta/README.md

 * The `Dataset` class as the fundamental currency in metadata-rich data processing.
   * A union of a `MetadataStore` and a `RandomAccessible`
   * Viewable using the fluent views API. e.g. `Dataset new = old.permute(3, 2)` should be painless.
-  * Painless typing.
-Ideally just the one type variable for the

 The pain points are:
 * `RealRandomAccessible` does not implement `RandomAccessible`